GordonBGood/elmplus-docs/RFC-FirExt.md

 The "number" context will be expanded to include all of the new integer and float types, with sub contexts for all the types of integers and for all the types of floats, rationals, complex numbers, etc.

 Some of these changes are related to using the following "capabilities" to override default definitions and apply custom features to type aliases and custom types.

+### **Change that "Triple-Quote String's Apply String Escapes**

+Currently in Elm, triple quoted strings automatically include carriage return, linefeed, and quotation symbols within the triple-quoted string as if they had been typed as escape characters, but there is still the difficulty that enclosing strings that contain escaped characters won't be correctly interpreted by string processing in an Elm program.
+For instance, if the string represents Elm source code and contains a `\ x = 42` lambda definition, the Elm compiler will complain at the `\` symbol as trying to interpret it as an escape withou the required following character so one has to change these into double `\\` sequences; also, combinations that are intended to be escape sequences will also have to have the single back slashes converted to double back slashes.
+Even for Unicode code point escape sequences, one could just copy and paste in the actual code characters when a character is desired that can't be typed on the current language keyboard, so is unnessary within these "special" strings.

+This is potentially a back breaking compatibility change so one might keep the current behaviour for source files with the ".elm" file extension and reserve this new behaviour for source files with the new ".fir" file extension.

 ### **Add Contexts/`capability`'s to the Language**